RalliShubham/nobel-prize-winners/README.md

 # nobel-prize-winners
 This project analyzes Nobel Prize winner data to identify patterns and answer key questions regarding award trends, gender distributions, country statistics, and multiple award winners.

-🌟 (This project can directly be seen through github without downloading anything!
-Just open the .ipnyb file)
+## 🌟🌟(This project can directly be seen through GitHub without downloading anything!
+Open the .ipnyb file directly in your browser)

 ## Project Overview